Updates as of January 21, 2022:

 Can current COVID-19 tests detect the Omicron variant?

-Yes, current understanding is that available PCR and antigen tests should detect this variant.
-The U.S. Food and Drug Administration (FDA) is currently confirming this information.
+Yes, current understanding is that available PCR and most antigen tests should detect this variant.

-What should someone who is returning from a country of concern do?
+What should someone who is returning from international travel do?

-The CDC recommends that travelers from Southern Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique and Malawi to test within 3-5 days after arrival, quarantine for 7 days, and isolate and test if COVID-19 symptoms develop.
+The CDC recommends that all returning international travelers test within 3-5 days after arrival, self-monitor for COVID-19 symptoms, and get tested if symptoms develop.
+Returning international travelers who are not fully vaccinated should quarantine for 5 days, and isolate and test if COVID-19 symptoms develop.

 Originally Published on November 28, 2021